adkinsrs/sadkins_site/misc.md

 * Mar 23 - Paper Mario: The Origami King - Switch
 * Apr 25 - Final Fantasy IX - PC
   * I beat this lots of times as a kid.
 Decided to buy and replay it after I learned there were mods for PC that let you recruit a new party member and let you pretty up the graphics.
+* May 28 - The Legend of Zelda: Breath of the Wild - Switch

 ### Books I have read